THISISDINOSAUR/Anatomy/README.md

 A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.

-- Collect presets automatically
-At the moment, each preset has to be added to the list of presets served manually.

-- Serve preset based in name
+- Serve preset based on name
 At the moment presets are served by the front end giving the correct parameter values.
 It should be possible to request a preset by using only the name